ntoghrama/ntoghrama.github.io/index.md

  My research is supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the <img class="profile-picture" src="nsf_logo.png"> [Harvard Ashford Fellowship](https://ashfordfellows.fas.harvard.edu/about).

 &nbsp;

+I received my B.S. in Geological Sciences with a minor in Physics from Boston College in 2017.
+After graduating, I spent a year in Armenia on a Fulbright Research Grant, studying reservoir-triggered seismicity and the subsurface structure of the Caucasus Mountains, as well as the role scientific collaboration can play in improving international relationships.

 &nbsp;

 ## Research Interests